intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/running_cpu_finetuning_using_docker.md

 docker images | grep intelanalytics/ipex-llm-finetune-qlora-cpu-standalone:2.1.0-SNAPSHOT
 ```

 ### Prepare Base Model and dataset
-Here, we fine-tune a Llama2-7b with yahma/alpaca-cleaned dataset, please download them first.
+Here, we fine-tune a Llama2-7b with yahma/alpaca-cleaned dataset, please follow the steps to download them first.

 #### Download base model
 [Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) is used as example to show LLM finetuning.
 Create a ``download.py`` and insert the code snippet below to dwonload the model from huggingface.